 In November 2001, Paul passed world-wide auditions and joined Cirque Du Soleil to tour the world with their brand new production show 'Varekai'.
 For the following 16 years, he toured with this Emmy-award winning show performing in every one of Varekai's 5,219 shows (without missing a single performance) to over 12 million spectators in 245 cities (45 countries & 5 continents).
 On December 23, 2017, the show took its final bow.

-Paul was then contracted as the show band/theater drummer for Princess Cruises and has worked on 13 of their ships around the world.
+Since January 2018, Paul has been a show band/theater drummer for Princess Cruises and has performed in dozens of musical production shows and has backed-up over 240 guest entertainers in over 2,184 shows on 16 ships around the world.
 He loves the travelling that encompasses it which allows him to pursue his other passions - photography, videography/droning, writing travel books and learning languages.
 His dream and musical goal is to tour arenas internationally with a recording artist.

-Paul is a Canadian citizen and a resident of Las Vegas, USA.
-He has traveled to 3,500 cities in 155 countries on 7 continents.
-Paul speaks 6 languages including Mandarin Chinese.
+Paul is a Canadian citizen and has been a a resident of Las Vegas, USA since 2005.
+He has travelled to 3,500 cities in 155 countries on 7 continents.
+Paul speaks 6 languages (fluent in French & English).
 Some of Paul's previous jobs include Policy Advisor with the Ontario Government (6 Years), Manager of In-Flight Services, Flight Attendant Instructor, and Company Aviation Safety/Security Officer with a VIP charter airline (6 Years), uniformed Auxiliary Police Constable with the Ontario Provincial Police (7 years), a Trooper/Lancer/Musician in the Canadian Armed Forces Primary Reserves (10 Years) and a paralegal in traffic and criminal court.

 During the COVID-19 pandemic, Paul spent his time in Halifax, Canada working as a 9-1-1 Operator with Halifax Regional Police, Fire, Ambulance and RCMP.
 Paul also worked as a Citizen Services/Passport Officer with Service Canada, and worked the security detail at the residence for Nova Scotia's Lieutenant-Governor.